snaillyy/Discord-bot/README.md

 ### Thank you
 [Zen](https://github.com/desultory) on github for helping me plan this out,\
-The developers and contributors of the python libraries in requirements.txt, Pycord.
+The developers and contributors of the python libraries in requirements.txt,\
+and Pycord.

 ### The heck is going on with your commits?
 I am still learning how everything works, please bare with me on that.